IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-32.png)

 55. Close the vCloud Director web dashboard and return to the IBM Cloud dashboard.
-From the drop-down in the top-right corner of the interface (as shown in the screenshot below), click the **Actions** button.
+From the drop-down in the top right corner of the interface (as shown in the screenshot below), click the **Actions** button.

 56. Select the **Monitoring** button to open the IBM Cloud monitoring dashboard for the VMware Shared instance.